Between 2005 and 2014, natural disasters have claimed the lives of over 700,000 people and resulted in total damage of more than US$1.4 trillion.

 In the case of emergency response, what if we could strategically map an almost endless amount of incoming data points?
 Or predict the dynamics of a flood and identify a tsunami’s most vulnerable targets before it even strikes?
 Or even amplify critical signals to trigger automatic aid by surveillance drones and immediately alert crowdsourced volunteers?

-Already, a number of key players are leveraging AI, crowdsourced intelligence, and cutting edge visualizations to optimize crisis response and multiply relief speeds.
+Already, a number of key players are leveraging AI technology, crowdsourced intelligence, and cutting edge visualizations to optimize crisis response and multiply relief speeds.

 Take One Concern, for instance.